 In this way of resetting, you shall choose between deleting the data available on the console or wipe only the OS.
-Hence you have the choice to still access the data and thus it is called a hard reset.
+Hence you have the choice to still access the data, and thus it is called a hard reset.

 1. To open the main menu, press the Xbox or Home button available at the center of the Xbox One controller.

-- Otherwise, press the left bumper till you get to the home tab and then press the left on the d-pad.
+- Otherwise, press the left bumper till you get to the home tab, and then press the left on the d-pad.

 2. On the System menu, select the Settings or gear shaped icon.

-- Some models requires selecting All Settings.
+- Some models require selecting All Settings.

 3. On the settings menu, choose System and select Console info tile.